When I Survey

 about

-I am a singer/songwriter/youthworker/artist/prophet kind of guy.
-I’ve been writing songs since the age of 4 and recording since the age of 16.
-Currently training to become a minister in the British Methodist Church.
-Who saw that coming eh?
+Pete Brazier is a singer/songwriter, music producer, artist and Fractal Theologian.
+He has been writing songs since the age of 4 and recording since the age of 16.
+He is also a minister in the British Methodist Church.

 contact / help